gordonguthrie/TheManual/the_manual/chapter5/funky_stuff_part_uno_variables.md

-# Chapter 2 - Recreating the sine synth
+# Chapter 5 - Recreating the beep synth

-## Funky Stuff Part Uno - Variables
+## Funky stuff part uno - Variables

 In the last section we started by creating a named function and calling it: